summy00/CuckooPACS/README.md

 Using MySQL database.

-CuckooWeb: web server, using flask & dwv
+CuckooWeb: web server, using flask & dwv.

 CuckooDicom: app server, dicom parser, parse dcm files, update db, create thumbnail for web display

 You should use CuckooDicom for parsing dcms and then access CuckooWeb for displaying study & image.